garrandall/popular-music-data/tracks/ways-to-be-wicked-lone-justice.md

 Well, you know so many
 Ways to be wicked
-Ooh, but you don't know one little thing
+Oh, but you don't know one little thing
 About love

 Well, I can take a little pain